hackle/blog-rust/raw/tables-for-file-structure.md

 * IMemberRepository
 * MemberRepository

-Never mind the naming convention, it's not what I would have, but hopefully they are indicative enough. and never mind the ordering for now although it does reveals biases.
+Never mind the naming convention, it's not what I would really have, but hopefully they are representative enough. and never mind the ordering for now although it does reveal biases.

 First we observe each file has two aspects: the technical aspect - controller, model, service, repository, interface, implementation; and the domain aspect - payment, member(ship).
-Let's try to put them in a table.
+That's two-dimensional, perfect for a table.
+Let's try to put them into one.

-But hold on - now we have a design a schema - which should the columns be?
+Of course, now we have to design a schema - which should the columns be?
 Let's pick the "features" first.

 # A. domain aspects as columns